CorWatts/fasterscale/site/views/blog/posts/2017-06-30_we_have_news.md

 As a teaser:

-- We're in the process of radically improving the formula for calculating the "Danger Score".
+- COMPLETED <s>We're in the process of radically improving the formula for calculating the "Danger Score".
 This new formula should make more sense and be on a 1-100 scale. **What?!
 The current scale is NOT on a 0-100 scale?** It's a dirty little secret but it's true.
-It will be much better, but the numbers you're used to will change.
+It will be much better, but the numbers you're used to will change.</s>
-- We've almost completed major refactoring of some of the deeper code in this application.
+- COMPLETED <s>We've almost completed major refactoring of some of the deeper code in this application.
 We're no longer storing what is essentially static data in the database.
 Instead, it's stored in memory.
-This will make certain parts of this application easier to test and will hopefully increase performance by a small amount.
+This will make certain parts of this application easier to test and will hopefully increase performance by a small amount.</s>